(9)

 Expected volatility

-To estimate the expected life of stock options, the Company uses its historical information to develop reasonable expectations about future exercise patterns and post-vesting employment termination behavior for its stock option grants.
+The expected life of stock options is estimated using the “simplified method,” as the Company does not have sufficient historical information to develop reasonable expectations about future exercise patterns and post-vesting employment termination behavior for its stock option grants.
+The simplified method is based on the average of the vesting tranches and the contractual life of each grant.
 For expected volatility, the Company uses its historical information over the expected life of the option granted to calculate the fair value of option grants.
 The risk-free interest rate is based on U.S. Treasury notes with a term approximating the expected life of the option.

 Restricted Stock Units

-A summary of the Company’s RSU activity and related information for 2023, 2024 and 2025 is as follows:
+A summary of the Company’s RSU activity and related information for 2022, 2023 and 2024 is as follows:

 Number